BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 ### Forfeited Assets

-As mentioned above, Unripe assets that are Ripened before all Fertilizer is sold and all Fertilizer is paid back are subject to a penalty and forfeited.
+As mentioned above, Unripe assets that are Chopped before all Fertilizer is sold and all Fertilizer is paid back are subject to a penalty and forfeited.
 In some cases, the forfeiture of Unripe assets will reduce the amount of Fertilizer for sale, and in others it makes the remaining Unripe assets vest earlier.

 >As an example, if there’s 50M Fertilizer still available for sale from Beanstalk, and someone with 2M BDV of Unripe LP forfeits with a 50% penalty (getting 1M BDV of LP Tokens and forfeiting a claim to 1M BDV of LP Tokens in the process), only 49.5M more Fertilizer has to be sold.
 This is because 1M BDV is forfeited, and half of that value is non-Bean liquidity, so 500k less Fertilizer needs to be sold.
 >
 >The above only plays out if LP Tokens are forfeited, because it’s the liquidity that is being recapitalized by Fertilizer sales.
 If someone forfeits Beans, that just makes the Unripe Beans vest earlier.

-There are edge cases where it is possible for Unripe assets to Ripen for >100% of their pre-exploit balance.
+There are edge cases where it is possible for Unripe assets to Chop for >100% of their pre-exploit balance.
 In order for this to happen, the non-Bean amount of forfeited LP Tokens must exceed the amount of Fertilizer left for sale.

->For example, if Fertilizer is sold out and then someone forfeits their Unripe LP, anyone who doesn’t Ripen until 100% of the debt is repaid Fertilizer will receive >100% of their pre-exploit balance when fully vested.
+>For example, if Fertilizer is sold out and then someone forfeits their Unripe LP, anyone who doesn’t Chop until 100% of the debt is repaid Fertilizer will receive >100% of their pre-exploit balance when fully vested.

 ### Fertilizer